Course summary

 FEES

 The above tuition fee is the amount payable for a full fee-paying place.
-Commonwealth Supported places are also available in some postgraduate coursework degrees in the Faculty of Science, Medicine & Health subject to quota availability.
+UOW is offering Commonwealth Supported Places for all of our postgraduate coursework degrees* in 2024.
+This means the Australian government will subsidise your tuition fees by up to 75%.
+LEARN MORE

 * Session fees are for one session for the year shown.
 Total course tuition fees shown are indicative, and are based on normal course length and progression.